JustinLove/onelife-client-patches/README.md

 ### open-say-field-on-typing

-Automatically open the say field to talk if you type an text chracter.
+Automatically open the say field to talk if you type a text chracter.
 Does not block e/z; those character will be added if another printable character is seen shortly afterwards.

 ### curse-assist